-I aim to update it from time to time.
+I aim to update it from time to time as new things come up.
 If you have a question not answered here, please ask in the comments below, and I’ll do my best to provide an answer.

 Video Features of the HERO8 Black

 What is the highest resolution video on the HERO8 Black?

 The HERO8 Black can record 4K video at 60 frames per second (4K60) and 1080 video at 240 frames per second (1080p240).
 That has been the top video mode of the past few models now.

 You can find a complete list of the various video modes on the HERO8 Black here.